Jeonju Jeollabuk-do, South Korea Travel Guide

-The Jeonju Hanok Village, the city's crown jewel, is a living museum comprising over 800 traditional Korean Hanok houses.
+The Jeonju Hanok Village, the city's crown jewel, is a living museum comprising over 800 classic Korean Hanok houses.
 Many of these structures date back to the Joseon Dynasty, meticulously preserved to showcase traditional architecture and lifestyle.

 The village represents cultural preservation, linking to Korea's past.
 Its design reflects centuries of architectural wisdom, with curved tiled roofs, Ondol (underfloor heating), and wooden frameworks.
 It remains a powerful symbol of heritage.